sourcegraph/sg.nvim/README.md

 - [Installation](#installation)
 - [Configuration](#configuration)

-sg.nvim is a plugin focused on bringing many of the features of sourcegraph.com into Neovim.
+sg.nvim is a plugin focused on bringing many of the features of sourcegraph.com and Cody into Neovim.

 ## Setup

-To configure logging in:

-- Log in on your Sourcegraph instance.
-- Click your user menu in the top right, then select Settings > Access tokens.
-- Create your access token, and then run `:SourcegraphLogin` in your neovim editor after installation.
-- Type in the link to your Sourcegraph instance (for example: `https://sourcegraph.com`)
-- And then paste in your access token.

-An alternative to this is to use the environment variables specified for [src-cli](https://github.com/sourcegraph/src-cli#log-into-your-sourcegraph-instance).
+To Log In, either:

+- Run `:SourcegraphLogin` after following installation instructions for `sourcegraph.com` usage.
+- Use the `SRC_ENDPOINT` and `SRC_ACCESS_TOKEN` environment variables to manage tokens for enterprise usage.
+  - See :[src-cli](https://github.com/sourcegraph/src-cli#log-into-your-sourcegraph-instance) for more info

+See `:help sg.auth` for more information.

 You can check that you're logged in by then running `:checkhealth sg`